-- Breaking down fragmentation between various disciplines of medicine and technological areas in order to conceive and develop technologically and socially innovative people-centred, integrated health care solutions that can seamlessly be introduced in health care systems. - Fostering development of safe and effective innovative health technologies and their combinations thanks to new and harmonised approaches to data generation. - Better and faster integration of future products, services and tools along the health care pathway (including health promotion and disease prevention) responding to patients' specific needs and leading to improved health outcomes and patient well-being. - Patients and industry benefit from innovative manufacturing processes such as 3D printing, on-demand small-scale GMP synthesis, on-site portable production systems etc. - Green transition enabled across all aspects of healthcare, both in the delivery of healthcare to patients, and in the technologies and products that emerge from competitive European industry.
+- Breaking down fragmentation between various disciplines of medicine and technological areas in order to conceive and develop technologically and socially innovative people-centred, integrated health care solutions that can seamlessly be introduced in health care systems. - Fostering development of safe and effective innovative health technologies and their combinations thanks to new and harmonised approaches to data generation. - Better and faster integration of future products, services and tools along the health care pathway (including health promotion and disease prevention) responding to patients' specific needs leading to improved health outcomes and patient well-being. - Patients and industry benefit from innovative manufacturing processes such as 3D printing, on-demand small-scale GMP synthesis, on-site portable production systems etc.